-Rori Cassirer, New York office managing partner, was honored by the United Way of New York City as one of its Women United in Philanthropy award winners.
+Rori Cassirer, New York partner, was honored by the United Way of New York City as one of its Women United in Philanthropy award winners.
 With more than 850 members, Women United in Philanthropy taps into the power, talent and passion of women leaders to create lasting change in their community by advancing the United Way’s community action strategy.
 Members are accomplished women leaders who take an active role in making New York a better place to live and work.

 Pam Belleman, partner in the Richmond office, was selected as one of 10 women honored for the Richmond YWCA’s 2008 Outstanding Women Awards.
 Belleman was recognized in the law category.
 This year’s winners were selected from more than 100 nominees, based on their impact on the community, their leadership skills, a high level of personal and professional achievement, wand commitment to equality and racial harmony.

-Troutman Sanders is a 2012 State Bar of Georgia Diversity Program Member.
-The program represents a major commitment to increase opportunities for ethnic minority attorneys in the assignment of corporate and governmental legal work.
+Troutman Sanders is a 2014 State Bar of Georgia Diversity Program Member.
+The program represents a major commitment to increase opportunities for ethnic minority lawyers in the assignment of corporate and governmental legal work.
 Participating corporations and government entities seek to forge a lasting working partnership with minority lawyers throughout Georgia.
 This program is open to all minority- and majority-owned law firms as well as corporations and governmental agencies in Georgia.